 Research

-Part 1) Intracerebral-initiated synucleinopathies alter immune cell profiles in the CNS and periphery.
-I have developed a new line of a research program investigating the role of innate immune cells in the context of synucleinopathies.
-Synucleinopathies include Parkinson’s disease (PD), Lewy body dementia (LBD) and multiple system atrophy (MSA), which are characterized by an accumulation of abnormally aggregated alpha-synuclein (α-syn) protein, which is the principal component of Lewy bodies.
-Extracellular α-syn aggregates act as a damage-associated molecular pattern (DAMP) for microglia in the CNS and also modulate immune cells in the periphery suggesting that central and peripheral immune responses play a role in synucleinopathies.
-However, how brain synuclein pathology affects central and peripheral immune responses have not been elucidated.
-I have established the relevant in vitro and in vivo model of PD using preformed fibril (PFF) alpha-synuclein (α-syn).
-This preclinical mouse model of PD exhibits many clinically relevant hallmarks of PD including dopaminergic cell loss, behavior deficits, and synucleinopathies.
+We utilize a combination of in vivo and in vitro models of synucleinopathies to uncover the interaction between innate immune cells and abnormal protein aggregates.
+We have established the preformed fibril (PFF) alpha-synuclein (α-syn) mouse model exhibits many clinically relevant hallmarks of PD including dopaminergic cell loss, behavior deficits, and synucleinopathies.
 By utilizing this mouse model, we conducted a complete characterization of immune cell composition during a prodromal stage of the disease to determine whether CNS-initiated α-synucleinopathies alter immune cell profiles in the CNS and the periphery.
-Our data for the first time demonstrates that intracerebral-initiated synucleinopathies alter immune cell profiles not only in the CNS but also in peripheral lymphoid organs prior to neurodegeneration.
-These findings provide critical evidence of a link between α-syn pathology in the CNS and its effect on the peripheral immune system.
+Our study demonstrated that intracerebral-initiated synucleinopathies alter immune cell profiles not only in the CNS but also in peripheral lymphoid organs prior to neurodegeneration.
+Based on these findings, we investigate the crosstalk mechanism to link α-syn pathology in the CNS and its effect on the peripheral immune system.
+Primary mouse neurons with synuclein aggregates (phospho-a-synuclein (green), neurons (red), and nuclei (blue)).

 The long-term goal is to explain how the immune system influences PD-associated brain changes, which may represent a novel mechanism and an avenue for treating neurodegenerative diseases.